dazham/iimveck/README.md

 Right-click.
 Convert.
 Download.

----

-The best user-friendly chromium extension to:

-- Convert images directly from the browser
+- Convert images directly from the browser.
-- Download  direcly any formats through the context menu
+- Download images direcly on any formats through the context menu.
 - (PNG, JPEG, WEBP, TIFF, BMP, GIF, HEIC, SVG and ICO).

 > _I was frusted of constantly downloading files and using online converters.